kutschke/PBIToyMC/README.md

   The two columns are extracted from columns A and B in the xlsx files.
   See the file Spill.hh for a description of the meanings of the columns.

+  To run the code,

+# Setup a recent version of root.
+See setup.sh for an example.
+# root -l pbi.C

+This will read the input file, run the toy MC, make some histograms and ntuples.
+It will draw some histograms to the screen and save that screen as a pdf file.
+It will save all histograms and ntuples as a .root file.